qnx/Raspberry-Pi-Hardware-Component-Samples/motor-controller/README.md

 ### Motor Control Sample
-This code uses the `DRV8833PWP` dual motor controller to control to motors to drive them forward, backwards, left and right
+This demo shows how to control dc motors using a standard motor controller.
+This code uses the `DRV8833PWP` dual motor controller to control to motors, but the method should be similar for other motor drivers.
+This program drives the motors forward, backwards, left and right

 Below is the schematic diagram of the motor controller.
 ![alt text](images/controller.png)